-At Back Market, every battery is required to be at least 80% at the moment it's in your hands.
-If your device does not reach at least 80% of its initial charge capacity when you receive it, reach out to the seller and they will replace the battery or device for you.
+Every device sold on Back Market is required to have a battery with at least 85% of its original capacity.
+If your device does not reach at least 85% of its initial charge capacity when you receive it, reach out to Back Market Customer Care (we will contact the seller and they will replace the battery or device for you.)

-Every battery degrades over time, and newer operating systems typically take up more memory on devices and require more battery power to run on older devices.
+Cycle counts refers to how many times the phone's battery has used 100% of its capacity and then is fully recharged again.
 Because of this, the battery life on older devices will start to drain faster throughout the life of the device.

-Because of this, it’s inevitable: your battery's health will eventually fall below 80% of its initial charge capacity with normal use.
+Because of this, it’s inevitable that your battery's health will eventually fall below 80% of its initial charge capacity with normal use.
 It shouldn’t happen right away though.
-If you run into this issue during your 1-year warranty period, please reach out to your seller.
-We can’t promise that they’ll offer a free battery replacement but they can give you valuable advice with repairs if they’re necessary.

 My battery doesn't last long

 The best way to prevent your battery from draining is to be mindful about how you use your device.
 Certain apps, such as games, video streaming, or social media can demand a lot from your battery.
 So, if you're running multiple apps at once, like IG, Fortnite, Netflix, etc., the battery will drain quicker than you're expecting.
-To help prevent this, you can close apps you're not using to increase your battery's life!
 You can find more tips to improve your battery life in this article.

-Whatever the grade of your device, each battery is checked and tested by our sellers to ensure it has at least 80% capacity.
+Whatever the grade of your device, each battery is checked and tested by experts to ensure it has at least 85% capacity.
 If you receive your device and aren't getting the battery life you expected, you can check your battery by following these steps:

 Go to Settings > Battery > Battery Health